- Home

 - However, any asset deficiency in the trust for which the licensee is trustee, is a liability of the licensee and must be deducted from the trustee's net asset position.

-- In determining the net tangible asset position, the MFR Regulation requirements must be applied, and any disallowed or intangible assets and related entity asset loan that does not meet definition of section 15(1)(l) must be excluded from the calculation.
+- In determining the net tangible asset position, the MFR Regulation requirements must be applied, and any disallowed or intangible assets and related entity asset loan that does not meet the definition of section 15(1)(k) must be excluded from the calculation

 Note—A deed is only available for licensees in categories 1 to 7.
 Contractors in SC1 or SC2 categories are unable to rely upon a deed.